zendbit/Zendbit.Blazor.Storage/Zendbit.Blazor.Client.Storage.NetStandard_2_0/Readme.md

 # Zendbit.Blazor.Storage (for netstandard 2.0)
-Blazor server side extension for local web storage and session implementation using JSInterop
+Blazor Client extension for local web storage and session implementation using JSInterop

 MIT License